strongqa/docs.howitzer-framework.io/README.md

 * **@p1** - priority 1 (normal functionality)
 * **@p2** - priority 2 (minor functionality)

-In additional you have ability to exclude some scenarios with following tags:
+In additional you have an ability to exclude some scenarios with following tags:
 * **@wip** - work in progress (started implementation but has not been finished yet)
 * **@bug** - known bug (a bug is posted to bug tracker but has not been fixed yet)